 The Single-Family New Construction Program provides funds to acquire and/or develop turnkey, affordable homes for first-time homebuyers or leaseholders earning up to 120% of the Area Median Income (AMI).
-The County will provide funds to developers, as defined in eligible applicants, for projects in the form of a subsidy or loan.
+The County will may directly implement the construction, marketing and sale, in coordination with a homebuyer assistance program, single-family homes, or provide funds to developers, as defined in eligible applicants, for projects in the form of a subsidy or loan.

 Affordable housing units may be developed on lands that include, but is not limited to, County acquired/ owned land, or long-term land stewardship models.
 Homes will be constructed and sold at affordable prices to eligible households.
 To ensure long-term affordability, the County will evaluate project proposals for cost reasonableness and may subsidize infrastructure or construction materials as needed.